 Sustainable Communities Challenge Fund

-A wide range of projects are eligible for funding, from renewable energy, to public outreach initiatives, to coastal restoration.
-The goal is to help communities implement the climate action they have decided is important to them.
+A wide range of projects are eligible for funding, from forest and wildfire vulnerability assessments, to coastal restoration to renewable energy installations.
+The goal is to help communities lead their climate action.

 Who Can Apply?